-Home » What is SEO and How Does It Work?
+Home » What is SEO in 2026 and How Does It Work?

-What is SEO and How Does It Work?
+What is SEO in 2026 and How Does It Work?

 What is SEO?

-SEO, or search engine optimization, refers to the process of optimizing a website so Google, Yahoo, and other search engines will rank the site on the results pages.
+SEO refers to the process of optimizing a website so that Google, Yahoo, and other search engines will rank it on their results pages.

-An organic strategy, SEO enables online users to search for brands, products, and services that websites (or online businesses) provide and eventually buy from that website.
+An organic strategy, SEO enables online users to search for brands, products, and services offered by websites (or online businesses) and eventually buy from them.

 SEO is not a tool, software, or website.
-It is an industry, practice, strategy, and ongoing process.
+It is an industry, a practice, a strategy, and an ongoing process.
 SEO is about:

-The goal of SEO services is to make a web page or website relevant enough for a query and be trusted enough by the search engine to rank it on the list.
+The goal of SEO services is to make a web page or website relevant to a query and trusted enough by the search engine to rank it on the results list.

 Evidently, SEO traffic is very valuable.
-Perhaps, this is the reason other SEO firms – Optimind excluded – choose to go black hat instead of playing by the rules and guidelines set forth by Google, Bing, and Yahoo.
+Perhaps this is why other SEO firms – Optimind excluded – choose to go black hat rather than play by the rules and guidelines set by Google, Bing, and Yahoo.

 1) Organic SEO